Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Subnets to subnets
   * Internet to subnets
 * Captures network information from AWS managed interfaces too: Elastic Load Balancers, ElastiCache, RDS, Aurora, etc...
-* VPC Flow logs data can go to S3 / CloudWatch Logs
+* VPC Flow logs data can go to S3 bucket / CloudWatch Logs
 * Flow logs can be created at the following levels:
   * VPC
   * Subnet
   * Network interface

+!!! tip

+    Flow logs do not provide the ability to view a real-time stream of traffic.
+Logs are published every 10 minutes by default but can be configured for faster delivery.

 ### VPC Peering